Santa Barbara Domestic Violence Attorney

 A domestic violence charge is a "wobbler," which means it can

 be charged as either a misdemeanor or a felony.
-If your charge is classified
+If your charge is classified as a

-Law, which can lead to enhanced sentencing for any future cases.
+can lead to enhanced sentencing for any future cases.

 A domestic violence conviction can result in: